flatscrew/libgtkflow/README.md

 I love Flowgraphs in other programs and i want to have them in my favourite UI-toolkit Gtk.
-I ran into some programs which implemented similar functionality but they all didn't feel or even lokk very Gtk-like/GNOMEy.
+I ran into some programs which implemented similar functionality but they all didn't feel or even look very Gtk-like/GNOMEy.

 Possible Usages
 ---------------